 - Setup of Kali Linux along with various tools: Nmap, Aircrack-ng, Wireshark, Metasploit Framework, Burp suite, John the Ripper, Social Engineering Toolkit, and Maltego among others

 We will cover the fundamentals of information security from an offensive hacking perspective in this course.

 Topics covered include the concept of “red teams,” setup of the virtualization environment for penetration testing, setup of Kali Linux along with various tools, Nmap, Aircrack-ng, Wireshark, Metasploit Framework, Burp suite, John the Ripper, Social Engineering Toolkit, and Maltego, among other topics.

-Chicago courses will be taught by Maurice E. Dawson, an assistant professor of cybersecurity and forensics and the director of the Center for Cyber Security and Forensics Education at Illinois Tech.
+Session II will be taught by Maurice E. Dawson, an assistant professor of cybersecurity and forensics and the director of the Center for Cyber Security and Forensics Education at Illinois Tech.
 He has written several books on cybersecurity, and conducts research in software assurance, advanced cybersecurity principles, and the internet of things (IoT).